 Plan II Public Health Program

 Plan II's Public Health Program was launched during the 2013-2014 academic year and is led by Professors Stanley Reiser and Alfred McAlister.
 The Program is a cross-institution collaboration between The University of Texas at Austin Plan II Honors Program and The University of Texas School of Public Health (UTSPH - Austin Regional Campus).
-Up to ten Plan II students will be accepted into this program annually.
+Approximately ten Plan II students will be accepted into this program annually.

 Students who successfully complete the program will earn the Graduate Certificate in Public Health (awarded by UTSPH) a distinguished academic achievement for any student planning to pursue a career in the health professions, public health or social policy; the credits earned in the certificate program may be applied toward an MPH degree at UTSPH (within five years of completing the certificate).
 In addition, through the Public Health program students will complete one TC 357 Junior Seminar course and their Plan II Thesis; both are required to complete the Plan II Major/BA Degree.

 3 Required Elements of the Program:

 1. One TC 357 Plan II Junior Seminar – Topic: "Public Health, Medicine, and Social Policy."
-The course will be team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.
+The course is team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.

 2. The five course sequence (16 graduate level credit hours) required to earn the Graduate Certificate in Public Health (offered by UTSPH online or in a classroom setting) requires tuition at the UTSPH.
 The cost is approximately $4000 over the course of the entire five course sequence for Texas residents.

-3. The Plan II Senior Thesis (TC 660HA & TC 660HB), or an approved departmental thesis project, on a topic bearing on one or more of the issues in social policy, medicine or public health – Professor McAlister, Professor Reiser or another approved faculty member will supervise the thesis project
+3. The Plan II Senior Thesis (TC 660HA & TC 660HB), or an approved departmental thesis project, on a topic bearing on one or more of the issues in public health per se, or on the relation of public health to medical or societal problems, policies, disciplines, or institutions.